History of the Potomac Concert Band

 marches, Broadway show tunes, TV theme music, patriotic selections, and popular songs as well as instrumental features.
 The

-band begins rehearsal in late April or early May for its series of approximately a dozen summer performances, three of which are
+band begins rehearsing in late April or early May for its series of approximately a dozen summer performances, three of which are